HabitatFramework/TechnicalGuide/preface/preface.rst

 :doc:`../installation/installation` details the system requirements and describes how to install the HLU Tool.

-:doc:`../configuration/configuration` describes how to connect to HLU Tool database and GIS application.
+:doc:`../configuration/configuration` describes how to connect to a HLU Tool database and GIS application.

 :doc:`../access/access` provides instructions on how to link an Access front-end to a SQL Server database.